va3c/viewer/va3c-hacker/faq.md

 _What files types are currently supported?_

-HTML, JSON, JS, OBJ, STL.
+HTML, JSON, JS, OBJ, STL

 _What are some of the issues?_
 The 'Choose file' option allows you to select files anywhere on your computer or available on your network.